scottyroges/MortgageMatrix/memory-bank/activeContext.md

    etc.)
 8. Add social sharing capabilities for calculator results
 9. Enhance the Contact Us page with a contact form
+10. Submit sitemap to search engines for improved SEO

 ## Current Challenges